Backfighter/congo/README.md

 Sources are prioritised in the oder they are passed to New().
 Sources before others will overwrite the settings of the following sources.

-### But I want none of this refection magic business!
+### But I want none of this reflection magic business!

 No problem.
 Congo has you covered.
 ```go